Rail Motor Society

-The Rail Motor Society, based at Paterson, New South Wales, is a community owned collection of preserved self-propelled railway vehicles and equipment from the former New South Wales Government Railways.
+The Rail Motor Society, based at Paterson, New South Wales, is a community owned collection of preserved self-propelled railway vehicles and equipment from the former New South Wales Government Railways and its successors.
 The items in its collection date from 1923 through to 1972.

-About

 The Society was established in 1984 as a community based not-for-profit organisation and is registered with Australian Charities and Not-for-profits Commission (ACNC) as a charity.
 The Society's primary aim is to collect, preserve and operate a representative fleet of New South Wales Government Railways rail motors.
 The Society's sole focus was to be on self-propelled or diesel multiple unit rolling stock, a principle that it still adheres to today.
 The Society is accredited as a rail transport operator in New South Wales, Victoria, Queensland, the Australian Capital Territory and South Australia by the Office of the National Rail Safety Regulator (ONRSR).

 History

-The Society's origins stem from the Newcastle Branch of the Australian Railway Historical Society (NSW Division) where a small band of enthusiastic members proposed a local organisation to preserve and operate some of the CPH rail motors that were planned for withdrawal at the end of 1983 by the State Rail Authority (SRA).
+The Society's origins stem from the Newcastle Branch of the Australian Railway Historical Society (NSW Division) where a small group of members proposed a local organisation to preserve and operate some of the CPH rail motors that were planned for withdrawal at the end of 1983 by the State Rail Authority (SRA).
 The nucleus of the Society was established in 1984 with the support of four established heritage organisations – the NSW Division of the Australian Railway Historical Society, the New South Wales Rail Transport Museum, the Zig Zag Railway and the Sydney Tramway Museum.
 Each of these organisations purchased rail motors when they were offered for sale by the SRA and these were pooled to form the nucleus of the Society's fleet.
-A site for its base was identified in the old goods yard opposite Paterson Railway Station and a lease was negotiated for its use.
+A site for its base was identified in the old goods yard opposite Paterson railway station and a lease was negotiated for its use.
 The first rolling stock items were delivered to Paterson from Sydney on New Year's Eve of 1984.

 The Rail Motor Society is run entirely by volunteers and funds its day-to-day activities, restorations and construction programs from the proceeds of its heritage train operations and donations from the public.

-The Society's collection is listed on the NSW State Heritage Register and contains CPH 3, being the oldest surviving rail motor in NSW and the only operating 400 Class rail motor.
+The Society's collection is listed on the NSW State Heritage Register and contains CPH 3, being the oldest surviving rail motor in NSW and the only operating 400 class rail motor (HPC 402).
 The 620/720 class rail cars NPF 621 and NTC 721 are part of RailCorp's core heritage fleet and are managed on behalf of Transport Heritage NSW by the Society under a custody arrangement.
 This set was originally built in 1961 to replace steam hauled suburban services in the Newcastle area and spent its entire working life based in Newcastle.